Patrix999/AgentThursday/README.en.md

 - **⚡️ Edge-native runtime**: runs on Cloudflare Workers, close to users and with minimal operations overhead.
 - **🧠 Durable state**: Durable Objects keep tasks, memory, workspace, channel, content, context, and archive state alive across requests.
+- **🤝 Multi-agent & Manager**: a Manager agent creates, configures, lists, and dispatches work to specialized sub-agents; each agent has an explicit lifecycle (draft / ready / disabled / archived), its own durable runtime, and reportable sub-agent execution summaries.
+- **🧱 Skillsets**: agents load capability packs on demand (tools + skills + tiered safety policy + evidence protocol); built-ins like manager / software-dev / observability / communication, plus custom skillsets.
+- **⏱️ Durable agent runs**: a multi-step run is a durable Cloudflare Workflow (`AgentRunWorkflow`) that survives DO eviction and can pause for human input and resume.
+- **🧰 Orchestration-as-code**: a declarative phase / agent descriptor runs as a durable Workflow (`WorkflowExecutor`), with an observable run ledger (run → phase → agent) you can inspect.
+- **🔌 Pluggable models / bring-your-own key**: not locked to Workers AI — provider-aware model resolution for Workers AI + Anthropic + DeepSeek, with bring-your-own API keys, live model discovery, and fail-soft fallback.
 - **🧭 Single active conversation**: the user-facing model is one current context per agent; old conversations move into archive/search instead of asking users to manage session ids.
 - **🗄️ Conversation Archive**: before `new context` or `reset`, old dialog is archived so history is not lost when the active context is cleaned.
 - **🔎 Conversation Search**: the agent can use `conversation_search` to retrieve prior cross-session dialog and leave a retrieval audit trail.